The CCP Advisory Board advises on general strategy to ensure that the Centre achieves its scientific aims and objectives.

 Amelia has written and presented widely on competition and consumer policy.
 In her ongoing research, she has a particular interest in the implications for competition and consumer policy of behavioural economics and online markets.
 She is also developing an online distance-learning MSc in competition policy to be offered to practitioners internationally.
 She has a DPhil and MPhil in economics from Nuffield College, Oxford and has been on the Councils of the Royal Economic Society and the Association of Competition Economics and on the advisory panel for the ESRC Centre for Economic Learning and Social Evolution (ELSE).

-Jacqueline Minor, European Commission
+Jacqueline Minor, previously at European Commission

 A lawyer by training, Jacqueline Minor began her career in the European Institutions at the Court of Justice in 1984.
 Since then she has covered different roles in both the Commission and the Court of Justice.
 She took up her post as Head of the Commission’s Representation in the UK on 16th February 2013.